Alright, so first I'm going to copy and paste the plot written by Wikipedia.

 The book's setting seems to be a peaceful, utopian community, where all possible steps are taken to eliminate pain or confusion.
 The people are almost always compliant; family units share their dreams and feelings on a daily basis to diffuse emotional buildup.

-technology having only a minimal role in society; throughout the book, it is taken for granted that Jonas's community is without such technologies as television, or radio, although computers are mentioned at one point and there is a two-way microphone/speaker system used for announcements and surveillance.
+This society remains harmonious by assigning jobs to each individual according to a laborious evaluation of their skill, by matching up husbands and wives based on personality to balance out each other, and only allowing two children, one male and one female, per family unit.
+There is also a subtle theme of technology having only a minimal role in society; throughout the book, it is taken for granted that Jonas's community is without such technologies as television, or radio, although computers are mentioned at one point and there is a two-way microphone/speaker system used for announcements and surveillance.
 Transportation is mostly limited to bicycles; however, cars and airplanes exist in small numbers for the main use of transporting food, possibly from other communities.

-Lowry describes creating the pain-free world of
+Lowry describes creating the pain-free world of Jonas' Community in her Newbery Award speech:

 I tried to make Jonas's world seem familiar, comfortable, and safe, and I tried to seduce the reader.
 I seduced myself along the way.
 It did feel good, that world.
 I got rid of all the things I fear and dislike; all the violence, poverty, prejudice and injustice, and I even threw in good manners as a way of life because I liked the idea of it.
 One child has pointed out, in a letter, that the people in Jonas's world didn't even have to do dishes.
 It was very, very tempting to leave it at that.[2]